-I often had the sense that spending money (even on groceries) caused him physical pain.
+I often had the sense that spending money (even on groceries) caused my dad physical pain.

 And every now and then, I can see that trait within myself - spending money can sometimes cause me the worst physical pain in my tailbone and my womb.

-I’ve finally released the need to have my father's approval, which has helped with my guilt and anxiety about spending money - because approval and loyalty tend to go hand in hand.
+Releasing the need to have my father's approval has helped relieve some of my guilt and anxiety about spending money - because approval and loyalty tend to go hand in hand.

 Our most intense family relationship holds the key to our financial blocks

-My relationship with my mom is different - she actually comes up in all the work I do - in almost all my therapy and coaching sessions.
+My relationship with my mom is different - she comes up in all the work I do and in almost all my therapy and coaching sessions.